50 Comments

 « You can’t talk about problems if you have no solutions »

 I have been eyes-wide-open for years now, and still have one foot in corporate business.
 This allows me to conduct live observations of our species in a living lab called BAU.
 It’s fascinating, and terrifying.
-The level of denial or persistant unawareness (and disinterest) is astonishing.
+The level of denial or persistent unawareness (and disinterest) is astonishing.

 Jonathan Wood Logan's avatar